 Responding to The Guardian on April 16, Iran's Charge d'Affaires in the UK Seyed Mehdi Hosseini Matin accused Israel of trying to drag the West into a full-scale war in the Middle East with immeasurable consequences.
 He affirmed that Tehran had achieved its goal in attacking Israel and warned that it would respond immediately and strongly if Tel Aviv made a mistake in retaliating.

-The United States and the European Union (EU) on Thursday suggested they would impose more sanctions on Iran over the attack on Israel early on April 14.
-White House officials said the US would impose new sanctions targeting Iran's missile and drone programs, the Islamic Revolutionary Guard Corps and the Defense Ministry, as well as its oil exports.
-EU foreign policy chief Josep Borrell said the alliance was working on stronger measures to counter the supply of weapons from Iran to other forces.
+The United States and the European Union (EU) yesterday suggested they would increase sanctions on Iran over the attack on Israel early on April 14.
+White House officials said the US would launch new sanctions targeting Iran's missile and drone programs, the Islamic Revolutionary Guard Corps and the Defense Ministry, as well as its oil export capacity.
+EU Foreign Affairs Commissioner Josep Borrell said the alliance was working on stronger measures against the supply of weapons from Iran to other forces.

-In a phone call on April 16, British Prime Minister Rishi Sunak also sought to calm his Israeli counterpart to avoid escalating tensions.
+In a phone call on April 16, British Prime Minister Rishi Sunak also sought to appease his Israeli counterpart to avoid escalating tensions.
 In the call, Mr. Sunak said that escalation only increased insecurity in the Middle East and stressed that this was the time for "calm heads."
 British Foreign Secretary David Cameron and German Foreign Minister Annalena Baerbock met with Israeli President Isaac Herzog in Jerusalem yesterday.
-After the meeting, Mr. Cameron said that Israel had clearly decided to respond but he hoped Tel Aviv would act in a "least escalatory way possible."
+After the meeting, Mr. Cameron said that Israel had clearly decided to respond, but he hoped Tel Aviv would act in a way that was "as least escalatory as possible."

-What does Iran gain from the attack on Israel?
+What does Iran gain from its attack on Israel?

 Security Council votes on Palestine's UN membership